 - 43.2 Approved engines are the Ford Pinto 2000cc O.H.C., and the Ford 2.3 Litre. - Parts must be used as furnished by Ford.
 Alterations not permitted except as specified herein. - Engines used in the 2.5 Litre Stock class must be a reciprocating piston type. - If other parts from other manufacturers are to be allowed, they will only be those listed in these specifications. - 43.3 Specifications listed below apply to 2000cc, 124.7 O.H.C.
-Ford Pinto and the Ford 2.3 Litre. - 43.3.1 NOT PERMITTED: gear boxes or devices that alter the speed or direction of power from the motor to propeller. - 43.3.2 All parts outside of engine may be removed to permit installation into boat, with the exception of the carburetor and distributor. - 43.3.3 Sleeves may be installed to repair worn or damaged cylinder bores. - 43.3.4 Velocity tube or ram type air scoop on carburetor is permitted. - 43.3.5 Oil pan and pick up may be altered to fit contour of boat.
+Ford Pinto and the Ford 2.3 Litre. - 43.3.1 NOT PERMITTED: gear boxes or devices that alter the speed or direction of power from the motor to propeller. - 43.3.2 All parts outside of engine may be removed to permit installation into boat, with the exception of the carburetor and distributor.

+43.3.3 Sleeves may be installed to repair worn or damaged cylinder bores.

+43.3.4 Velocity tube or ram type air scoop on carburetor is permitted.

+43.3.5 Oil pan and pick up may be altered to fit contour of boat.
 Baffle in oil pan is permitted.
 Any oil filters or valve cover breathers are permitted.

 - 43.3.6 Engines may be clearanced.
-Rotating and reciprocating parts may be balanced.
-43.3.7 Points, piston rings, spark plugs, bearings, timing belts, resistors, filters, plug wires, fuel lines, condensers may be any stock or replacement parts of any manufacturer sold over the counter to and for the general automobile trade.
-Gapless or other racing type non-stock configuration rings are not permitted.
+Rotating and reciprocating parts may be balanced. - 43.3.7 Points, piston rings, spark plugs, bearings, timing belts, resistors, filters, plug wires, fuel lines, condensers may be any stock or replacement parts of any manufacturer sold over the counter to and for the general automobile trade.
+Gapless or other racing type non-stock configuration rings are not permitted. - 43.3.8 Connecting rods may be bushed for the use of floating pins.

-43.3.8 Fuel.
+43.3.9 Fuel.
 (See General Technical 40.18.12)

-- 43.3.9 Any changes made to a stock engine eligible for this class other than those itemized in these specifications will be in violation of 2.5 Litre Stock class rule. - 43.4 Ford Pinto 2000cc O.H.C. engine specifications: - 43.4.1 Maximum displacement 124.7 cubic inches; Bore 3.620 maximum; Stroke 3.029 maximum; Deck height .035 minimum. - 43.4.2 Rocker Arm Ratio: 1.6 to 1.
-Reworking, bushing or use of shims is not permitted. - 43.4.3 Head Volume: 46cc min.
+43.3.10 Any changes made to a stock engine eligible for this class other than those itemized in these specifications will be in violation of 2.5 Litre Stock class rule.

+43.4 Ford Pinto 2000cc O.H.C. engine specifications:

+43.4.1 Maximum displacement 124.7 cubic inches; Bore 3.620 maximum; Stroke 3.029 maximum; Deck height .035 minimum.

+43.4.2 Rocker Arm Ratio: 1.6 to 1.
+Reworking, bushing or use of shims is not permitted.

+43.4.3 Head Volume: 46cc min.
 Head gaskets may be stock or replacement as supplied by OEM.
 Racing or special head gaskets are prohibited.
-43.4.4 Pistons may be stock or replacement parts.
-ALL PISTONS MUST BE CAST ALUMINUM.
-The tops of pistons may be machined to meet